Adolphus Wabara: Other work and honors

 Adolphus Wabara has held traditional titles, such as the Agbawodike Izu of Eziama in Aba, Abia State.
 After obtaining a Ph.D. in Human Resources at the Micheal Okapara University of Agriculture, he was appointed by Governor Okezie Ikpeazu as the Pro-Chancellor and Chairman of the Governing Council of Abia State University in 2015.
 He served in that capacity for two tenures with achievements in the electrification of the university, as well as a collaboration between the university and "Excellence in Education," London.
 This initiative was geared toward providing the students of the university with capacity-building and collaborative research opportunities.
-Despite these strides, a politically motivated dissolution of the Governing Council was carried out on March 20, 2022 after Adolphus made a comment that "PDP will lose Abia if the 2023 Governorship position is zoned to Ngwa".
+Despite these strides, a politically motivated dissolution of the Governing Council was carried out on 20 March 2022 after Adolphus made a comment that "PDP will lose Abia if the 2023 Governorship position is zoned to Ngwa".

-As an elder statesman and fervent member of the People’s Democratic Party, Wabara is the Secretary of the PDP Board of Trustees.
+As an elder statesman and fervent member of the People's Democratic Party, Wabara is the Secretary of the PDP Board of Trustees.
 He is also a member of the Institute of Public Relations in London.

+In November 2022 following the resignation of the former BoT chairman, Walid Jibrin, former Senate President, Adolphus Wabara, emerged the new chairman of the Peoples Democratic Party (PDP) Board of Trustees (BoT).

+Personal life

+Adolphus married Felicia Edomola Ikhile from Esan-West LGA in Edo State.
+She is an administrator having worked at both the Nigerian Embassy, in London, where they met, and the Nigerian Consulate in New York.
+They have two children.
+His wife died on 10 April 2022 at the age of 69 after a battle with cancer.